Alloysj/MATIS-RE/README.md

 ## Tech Stack
 - **Frontend**: React 18 with Vite, Radix UI components, Tailwind utilities, React Router, Recharts for analytics.
-- **Backend**: Express 5 with TypeScript, Prisma ORM, Supabase client for supplementary queries, JSON Web Token auth middleware.
+- **Backend**: Express 5 with TypeScript, Prisma ORM, and JSON Web Token auth middleware.
-- **Database**: PostgreSQL (hosted via Supabase by default) managed with Prisma migrations and schema definitions.
+- **Database**: PostgreSQL (local development targets a standard Postgres instance managed with Prisma).
-- **Integrations**: Safaricom M-PESA STK push APIs for payment initiation and callback processing, Supabase REST for health checks.
+- **Integrations**: Safaricom M-PESA STK push APIs for payment initiation and callback processing.

 ## How MATIS Tracks Daily Remittances and Loans
 1. **Initiation**: Back-office staff trigger a remittance from MATIS; the backend issues an M-PESA STK push to the crew member using the configured shortcode and passkey.